Category Archives: News Frying Oil

 There is no “one size fits all” answer to the question of when to discard used oil.
 To determine the ideal life of oil in your situation, you can conduct a simple experiment.
 Fry food until it is determined by management that the oil condition is no longer acceptable, making note of the amount of food produced.
 These frying studies should mirror actual restaurant practices and can even be conducted in real-time in a working restaurant.
 This observation process will allow the management to establish how long they can fry food before changing the oil.

 These frying studies also provide operators with chance to evaluate different test systems aimed at providing the company with a true endpoint indicator.
 The test that is selected, whether it is a test strip, color comparator or a meter, should be run throughout the frying process.
-The test result may then be compared with the sensory work (your fried food products) to establish a measurable endpoint for oil discard.
+Then compare test results with sensory evaluation (fried food) to determine a measurable endpoint for discarding oil.

-To extend your fryer’s oil life, saving you money and keeping your customers happy through consistent, high-quality food, consider switching to FILTROX’s SuperSorb® Carbon Pads.
+To extend oil life, saving money and keeping customers happy through consistent, high-quality food, consider switching to SuperSorb® Carbon Pads.
 SuperSorb® is proven to maintain oil life in the optimum range for longer versus other filters.
 Contact us today for a free sample and see the difference SuperSorb® can make for your oil life.

 frying oil filtration graph